 Transgender people may not change legal documents to reflect their identities without gender-confirmation surgery, according to a February 2019 ruling.

 Homosexuality has never actually been illegal in Taiwan.
 The government banned discrimination on the basis of sexual orientation in educational institutions in 2004; further legislation covering the rest of society in 2017.
-LGBTQIA+ people have been able to serve openly in the military since 2002.
-Taiwan is increasingly LGBTQIA+ friendly; however, same-sex couples cannot adopt.
+LGBTQ+ people have been able to serve openly in the military since 2002.
+Taiwan is increasingly LGBTQ+ friendly; however, same-sex couples cannot adopt.

 The country is also progressive when it comes to trans rights; Taiwan plans on introducing a third gender on government documents in 2020.
 After upholding the country’s first transgender marriage in 2013 – albeit of a couple who had both had gender-reaffirming surgery – the country appointed its first transgender minister, Audrey Tang, in 2016.
 The government announced that people may change their legal gender without surgery; no policy is in place, however.

-Often voted one of the best places to be an expat, progressive New Zealand also has a great record on LGBTQIA+ rights.
-New Zealand’s constitution is LGBTQIA+ friendly, offering several protections based on sexual orientation.
+Often voted one of the best places to be an expat, progressive New Zealand also has a great record on LGBTQ+ rights.
+New Zealand’s constitution is LGBT+ friendly, offering several protections based on sexual orientation.
 Same-sex marriage has been legal since 2013.
 Unmarried couples of any gender may adopt children jointly.
 Lesbians have access to in vitro fertilization treatments.